AlirioLau/metalkit.github.io/_posts/2017-08-31-using-arkit-with-metal-part-2.markdown

 ￼￼![alt text](https://github.com/MetalKit/images/blob/master/plane.gif?raw=true "Plane detection")

 What we could do next is update/remove planes as we detect more or as we move away from the previously detected one.
 The other delegate methods can help us achieve just that.
 Then, we could look at collisions and physics.
-Just a thought for future.
+Just a thought for the future.

 I want to thank [Caroline](https://twitter.com/carolinebegbie) for being the designated (plane) detective for this article!
 The [source code](https://github.com/MetalKit/metal) is posted on `Github` as usual.